avrahamm/calls-csv-statistics/README.md

 - Environment and configuration files: `.env.local`, `.env.*.local`
 - Testing files: `.phpunit.result.cache`, `phpunit.xml`, `tests/`
 - Temporary and system files: `*.log`, `*.cache`, `*.swp`, `*.swo`, `.DS_Store`
+- doc folder and .md files.

-This ensures that only the necessary files are included in the Docker build context, resulting in faster builds and smaller images.
+This ensures that only the necessary files are included
+- in the Docker build context, resulting in faster builds
+- and smaller images.

 ### Symfony Development

 The Symfony application code is located in the project root.
 Any changes to the PHP files will be immediately available in the container and reflected in the browser after a page refresh.

 ### React Development